TechEmpower/FrameworkBenchmarks/frameworks/PHP/ubiquity/README.md

 Tests are available with NginX, Swoole and PHP-PM (beta) servers.

 ## Test Type Implementation Source Code
-The tests are separated into 4 controllers:
+The tests are separated into 6 controllers:
 - `Json` for JSON response
   * [JSON](app/controllers/Json.php)
-- `Db` for database access
+- `Db` for database access with ORM
   * [DB](app/controllers/Db.php)
   * [QUERY](app/controllers/Db.php)
   * [CACHED QUERY (not implemented)]()